bratpeki/modern-milkytracker-guide/docs/elems.md

 Allows selection of an element from a list, either by double left-clicking or right-clicking on the element in the list.

-Listviews have a scrollbar, which behavges an audio signal by es similarly to [sliders](#sliders), except for the fact they are vertical, and their fine tune buttons have the arrow characters, instead of the `+` and `-`.
+Listviews have a scrollbar, which behaves an audio signal by es similarly to [sliders](#sliders), except for the fact they are vertical, and their fine tune buttons have the arrow characters, instead of the `+` and `-`.